Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 installation.
 In most cases a subdirectory in your `/project/project_*` directory is the best location to install software as that directory is both permanent for the duration of your project and shared with all users in your project so that everybody can use the software.
-It is a very good idea to set this environment variable in your `.profile` or `.bashrc`file, e.g.
+It is a great idea to set this environment variable in your `.profile` or `.bashrc`file, e.g.

 ```bash